alexmagwe/renamer/renamer/README.md

 usage:

-..* choose directory from the file dialog box that appeared ..* choose which format the names will be,either letters or digits(for the future ,
+* choose directory from the file dialog box that appeared
+* choose which format the names will be,either letters or digits.

-deep learning is to be implemented in ther future to automatically give the files meaningful and short names
+for the future deep learning is to be implemented in ther future to automatically give the files meaningful and short names

 Enjoy